justdataplease/medium-sky/Readme.md

 ### Article Section

+The Article section, is the area on the right navigation bar that shows article or external website domain metrics.
+This a node is clicked.

-- **Published At [Date]** : Published Data and publishing time period.
+- **Published At [Date]** : Published Date and publishing time period.
-- **Voters - Followers % [Number]** : Voters / Followers, where Voters are the same as unique claps (that come from different persons) and Followers the number of user followers at a specific time.
+- **Voters - Followers % [Number]** : Voters / Followers, where Voters are defined as unique users that clapped or unique claps and Followers the number of user followers at a specific time.
 - **Claps per Person [Number]** : Claps / Voters, where Voters are defined as unique users that clapped or unique claps.
 - **Responses [Number]** : The number of post comments.
 - **Word Count (All) [Number]** : This refers to the number of words.
 - **Word Count (Stemmed) [Number]** : This refers to the number of words, if we exclude english stopwords and words with less than 3 characters.
 - **Stemmed words / words [Number]** : This refers to the number of words if we exclude english stop words and words with less than 3 characters.
-Then we divide with the total number of words.
+Then, we divide with the total number of words.
 - **Unique words / words [Number]** : This refers to the unique number of words divided by the total number of words.
 - **Unique words / words (stemmed) [Number]** : This refers to the unique number of words, after using Porter Stemming, if we exclude english stopwords and words with less than 3 characters, divided by the number of words if we exclude english stopwords and words with less than 3 characters.
 - **Verb / words [Number]** : Using NLTK pos_tagger, this the percentage of (recognised) verbs in the text.